ducktapeai/ducktape/README.md

 # DuckTape

-A command-line calendar management tool for macOS that interfaces with Apple Calendar.app.
+A command-line calendar management tool for macOS that focuses on productivity without the ClickProdOps.
-This has the ability to add an event to multiple apps within your Calendar leveraging the command line.
+For example this has the ability to add an event to multiple apps within your Calendar leveraging the command line.

 ## Features